Celtics fall in Game 5, playoff run over

-Boston lost to the Cleveland Cavaliers 135-102 in Thursdays Game 5 at the Garden.
+Boston lost to the Cleveland Cavaliers 135-102 on Thursday's Game 5 at the Garden.

 Our NEWS CENTER team caught up with some of the Celtics players in the locker room after the game, and they said they are, of course, upset about the loss, but they’re proud of what their team accomplished this season.